 Example.
-The Office and Parks and Recreation air on NBC every Thursday at 8 and 8:30 against 2 big rated, well established shows…CSI on CBS and Grey’s Anatomy on ABC
+The Office and Parks and Recreation aired on NBC every Thursday at 8 and 8:30 against 2 big rated, well established shows…CSI on CBS and Grey’s Anatomy on ABC

-NBC doesn’t expect ANY show to take the ratings that timeslot, so the standards are lowered for The Office and Parks and Rec…and the network LOVES that The Office, Parks and Rec, and 30 Rock’s demographics are the richest and best educated audience in primetime television.
+NBC didn’t expect ANY show to take the ratings that timeslot, so the standards are lowered for The Office and Parks and Rec…and the network LOVED that The Office, Parks and Rec, and 30 Rock’s demographics were the richest and best educated audience in primetime television.

-So, while The Office and 30 Rock never finish higher than 3rd in their timeslot, NBC can still look at both shows as successful
+So, while The Office and 30 Rock never finished higher than 3rd in their timeslot, NBC can still look at both shows as successful

 What Makes a Show Successful